 (a) The Group and the Company measure the loss allowance for other receivables and amount due from Directors at an amount equal to lifetime expected credit losses using the simplified approach in accordance with MFRS 9.
-Based on the current Board of Directors' assessment, other receivables and amount due from Directors of the Group amounted to RM2,344,528/- and RM23,233/- respectively are no longer collectable.
+In previous financial year, based on the Board of Directors' assessment, other receivables and amount due from Directors of the Group amounting to RM2,344,528/- and RM23,233/- respectively and other receivables of the Company amounting to RM2,344,528/- are no longer collectable.
 Therefore, the Group and the Company have written off this amount of other receivables and amount due from Directors.